kir-dev/pek-infinity/.github/copilot/Memory-Bank/rejected/00-rest-endpoints-in-mvp.md

 **Cost of choosing tRPC for MVP:**
 - **Zero cost** (same language, can add REST later)

-**If we need REST for enterprise:** Just add it!
+**If we need REST for worker:** Just add it!
 No refactoring needed because:
 1. Services are realm-agnostic (work for both)
 2. Auth is middleware-based (can add REST middleware)
 3. Business logic in services (reusable by REST endpoints)